cpmoregit/flink/README.md

-# flink
+# Kubernetes Deployment of flink

-This project demostrate the creation of Source for Apache Sink